Pascual Pérez (baseball): Career

 Released by the Braves on April 1, 1986, he missed the entire 1986 season.
 After signing a minor league contract with the Expos in 1987, he joined them in August and finished the 1987 season 7–0 with an outstanding 2.30 ERA.
 His last winning season came the following year when he went 12–8 and posted a 2.44 ERA with the Expos.

 Pérez threw a five-inning rain-shortened no-hitter against the Phillies on September 24, 1988.
 It was the first no-hitter in Veterans Stadium history.
 Pérez allowed one walk, and another Phillies baserunner reached on an error.
 Umpire Harry Wendelstedt waved off the game after a 90-minute rain delay after the game was stopped by rain with one out in the top of the sixth.
 However, due to a statistical rule change in 1991, no-hitters must last at least nine innings to count.
 As a result of the retroactive application of the new rule, this game and thirty-five others are no longer considered no-hitters.

-He was granted free agency in November 1989 and signed with the Yankees.
+Pérez was granted free agency in November 1989 and signed a three-year contract with the Yankees.
 Through 1990 and 1991, he started only 17 games for the Yankees and compiled records of 1–2 and 2–4 respectively.
 Prior to the 1992 season, he was suspended by Major League Baseball for one year for violating the league's drug policy, a suspension that ended his career.
 His career record was 67–68.